praxis/praxis-site/docs/reference/design/endpoints.md

 ## Media Type

 Since endpoints usually group a collection of actions that are related to a type, you can set the "default" media type of a endpoint definition.
-This way, if the majority of actions return the same mediatype, you don't need to repeat it as much.
+This way, if the majority of actions return the same media-type, you don't need to repeat it as much.

 ```ruby
 class Blogs